Suhanjuneja/Suhan/README.md

 10.**FRONT END**

 "Front end" refers to the part of a web application or website that users interact with directly.
 It encompasses everything that users see and engage with on the screen.

+Key Components of Front-End Development:

+TML (HyperText Markup Language): The fundamental building block of web pages, HTML provides the structure and content of a webpage.

+CSS (Cascading Style Sheets): CSS is used to style and layout web pages.
+It controls the visual appearance, including colors, fonts, spacing, and positioning.

+JavaScript: This programming language adds interactivity to web pages.
+It enables dynamic content updates, form validation, animations, and more.